-We had the pleasure of sponsoring the annual Corporate Communications conference last week, which played host to an impressive line-up of speakers who shared what’s front of mind for them in 2020.
+We had the pleasure of sponsoring the annual Corporate Communications conference earlier this month, which played host to an impressive line-up of speakers who shared what’s front of mind for them in 2020.
 Here, we summarise the three overarching themes and key learnings.

 Daniel Rossall Valentine, Head of Campaign at the Royal Academy of Engineering spoke about leveraging the power of social media.
 Founder and project lead for ‘This is engineering’, one of the UK's most successful perception change campaigns, he shared some of the secrets behind the award-winning campaign.
 One is the understanding that there are two ways of changing perceptions: person-to-person communication and mass media communication; and these two methods work best when used together.